-Performance Metrics:
+Performance Metrics.

 In order to evaluate the completion of Phases 1-4, outlined in Key Milestones and consistent with the project timeline, we will track the performance of the project with respective tasks specifically as follows:

-Student Training: Two graduate students and two undergraduate students are recruited and their projects are started.
+Student Training: Two graduate students and two undergraduate students are recruited and their projects are well underway.

 Metrics for Phase 1: